Chem-Star/rinchem-api-integration/README_ASN.md

 ## Motivation

-The Advance Shipping Notice, ASN, provides order and shipment information in one electronic transaction sent from the shipper to the receiver.
-While the ASN is similar to a Bill of Lading (BOL) and even carries much of the same information, it has a different function.
-The BOL is meant to accompany a shipment along its path.
+The Advance Shipping Notice, **ASN**, provides inbound order and shipment information in one electronic transaction sent from the shipper to Rinchem.
 An ASN is intended to provide information in advance of the shipment arriving at its destination.
 The value of the ASN comes from receiving it prior to the actual shipment.
 Rinchem provides a standardized data integration method to ensure easy, efficient, and accurate data exchange.

 ## Calling The ASN API
-If you have not done so already, please review the documentation in the main README.md as that walks you through the process to get the necessary **instance_url** and **authentication_token**, as well as how to format the call once you have the correct body payload.
+If you have not done so already, please review the documentation in the main **README.md** as that walks you through the process to get the necessary **instance_url** and **authentication_token**, as well as how to format the call once you have the correct body payload.

 #### ASN Suffix:
-Append this to your Salesforce **instance_url**.
+Append the following suffix to your Salesforce **instance_url**.
 ```
 /services/apexrest/v1/ASN__c
 ```